 What is Colon Cleansing?

 Colon cleansing is also termed as colonics or colonic irrigation.
-It is the procedure done to remove toxins and other waste products from your colon by administering a large amount of water and other fluids or laxatives or by administration of purgatives orally or dietary fibres.
+It is the procedure done to remove toxins and other waste products from your colon by administering a large amount of water or any other fluids or laxatives or by administration of purgatives orally or dietary fibres.
 There are various methods and procedures followed for colon cleansing in different complementary and alternative medicines like hydrotherapy, enema, etc.

 Documented Harmful Effects of Colon Cleansing